autokowat/autokowat.github.io/_posts/2023-03-06-visapp23-paper.md

 author: []
 categories: [Publication, Conference Paper, VISAPP2023]
 ---

+## New publication "Sentiment-based Engagement Strategies for intuitive Human-Robot Interaction" presented at the international VISAPP23 conference
 On the 18th International Conference on Computer Vision Theory and Applications we talked about a new approach of intuitively approaching potential interaction partners.
 ![image](/assets/theme/images/visapp23_method.png)
 ## Abstract